How is it treated?

 Find a doctor if you have tricuspid valve disease

-Find a Miller Family Heart & Vascular Institute Cardiologist or Surgeon who specializes in the diagnosis and treatment of patients with valve disease.
+Find a Miller Family Heart, Vascular & Thoracic Institute Cardiologist or Surgeon who specializes in the diagnosis and treatment of patients with valve disease.